eborghi10/ColumbiaX-Robotics/project5/README.md

-You can move the controls around in space, however the robot will not immediately follow as it did in the last project.
-Instead, right clicking on the controls will open a menu, in which you can command the arm to move to the desired position.
-You can also add obstacles of varying complexity or run a grader we provide for you to test your code.
-This will test your implementation on all three objects and tell you if there have been any collisions.
-It gives your algorithm 10, 30 and 120 seconds for each object in order of increasing complexity.

 Keep in mind that the RRT algorithm is stochastic in nature.
 That means that it will have different results every time you run it.
 Therefore, it is possible that the algorithm finds a path within the time given one time and times out another time.
 Particularly for the most complex obstacle running time can vary considerably.
-The same of course is true for the grade you get when you press the 'Submit' button.
-We encourage to test with the grader we provide for you until you get consistent results.
-The delay between you submitting and receiving a grade can be a little longer than in the previous projects, but should be no longer than 5 minutes.